Appboxo/test_ios_binary_sdk/README.md

   You will need to reasoning about the location use.
 For that you'll need to add the Privacy - Location When In Use Usage Description
   (NSLocationWhenInUseUsageDescription) field in your Info.plist

+**Add Privacy - Microphone Usage Description in info.plist**

+   You will need to reasoning about the microphone use.
+For that you'll need to add the Privacy - Microphone Usage Description
+   (NSMicrophoneUsageDescription) field in your Info.plist